nestauk/ai_genomics/ai_genomics/pipeline/entity_extraction/README.md

 where `entities = {id: [entities]}`

-You can also run the script (`python ai_genomics/pipeline/entity_extraction/postprocess_entities.py`) to print results from a labelled dataset with labelled entities as entities to keep or remove.
+You can also run the script (`python ai_genomics/pipeline/entity_extraction/postprocess_entities.py`) to print accuracy, f1, recall and precision from the labelled dataset with labelled 'good' or 'bad' entities.